Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 A hallmark of JJs with cubic SOC goes beyond current-phase relations (including the anomalous Josephson effect, discussed below in the context of phase batteries) and also influences the spin structure and symmetry properties of superconducting proximity effects.
-Unlike the $p$-wave symmetry for linear SOC, the $f$-wave symmetry of superconducting correlations in Fig.~\ref{fig:cSOC}(a) is the fingerprint for cubic SOC, which supports MZM~\cite{Alidoust2021:PRB}.
-Cubic Rashba SOC also provides an effective low-energy description for the heavy holes in Ge-based planar JJs~\cite{Luethi2022:X}, experimentally realized~\cite{Tosato2022:X}.
-Proximity-induced topological superconductivity, calculated in Fig.~\ref{fig:cSOC}(b), can host MZM at low applied $B_{||}$ for the phase bias $\pi$.
-Determining the optimal topological gap is complicated by crystalline and magnetic anisotropy and a finite geometry~\cite{Paudel2021:PRB,Pekerten2022:PRB}.
+Unlike the $p$-wave for linear SOC, the $f$-wave symmetry of superconducting correlations is the fingerprint for cubic SOC, which supports MZM~\cite{Alidoust2021:PRB}.
+Cubic Rashba SOC also provides an effective low-energy description for the heavy holes in Ge-based planar JJs~\cite{Luethi2022:X,Tosato2022:X}.

-\textit{Phase-batteries.} The supercurrent flowing through a JJs depends sensitively on the phase difference $\phi$ between the superconductors.
+\textit{Phase-batteries.} The supercurrent flowing through JJs depends sensitively on the phase difference $\phi$ between the superconductors.
 A finite phase difference usually drives a supercurrent through the system and the ground-state of the system is usually $\phi=0$ or $\phi=\pi$.
-But this is not always the case.
-To see this, it is useful to recall some basic and model-independent properties of JJs, following \onlinecite{golubov_rmp_04}.

-Firstly, advancing the phase difference $\phi$ of the superconducting order parameters by $2\pi n$ where $n$ is an integer should correspond to exactly the same physical state.
-Therefore, a supercurrent $I = I(\phi)$ must be $2\pi n$-periodic.
+But this is not always the case \cite{golubov_rmp_04}.
+The phase difference $\phi$ of the superconducting order parameters by $2\pi n$ where $n$ is an integer should correspond to exactly the same physical state.
 Moreover, a dc supercurrent flows if a gradient exists in the phase of the superconducting order parameter in the junction.
 If $I(0)=0$, it follows that $I(2\pi n)=0$.
 Finally, performing a time-reversal operation on the system must reverse any supercurrent present.
 Since time-reversal includes complex conjugation, the phase changes sign and $\phi \to -\phi$.
 Therefore, one usually has $I(\phi) = -I(-\phi)$.